jeanbaptistejacq/Cinema-Correlation-Analysis/README.md

 ![corr](https://github.com/jeanbaptistejacq/Cinema-Correlation-Analysis/assets/80902643/a96c5140-56f9-414c-bebd-943acf40754e)
 </br>

-The analysis of the dataset showed that the budget and votes have a high correlation with the gross revenue of the movie.
+The analysis of the dataset showed that the Budget and Votes have a high correlation with the Gross Revenue of the movie.
 </br>

 ## License